Telecommunications cut off in Gaza after fuel runs out

 Telecom companies Jawwal and Paltel say the network went out of service after ‘all energy sources’ were depleted.

-Palestinian telecommunications companies Jawwal and Paltel have announced their network went out of service in the Gaza Strip as a result of failure to allow fuel into the besieged territory.
+Palestinian telecommunications companies Jawwal and Paltel say their network went out of service in the Gaza Strip because fuel deliveries are not being allowed into the besieged territory.

-The companies wrote in statements on X on Thursday that “all energy sources sustaining the network have been depleted”.
+The companies wrote in statements on X on Thursday: “All energy sources sustaining the network have been depleted.”
 They had warned a day earlier that Gaza was facing a “complete blackout” due to a lack of fuel to operate main data centres and switches.

 Keep readinglist of 4 items